 Security Threats

-P2P apps are the most susceptible to cyberattacks.
-Developers need to use encryption, MFA, and active monitoring to secure user data.
+P2P apps are the biggest target of cyberattacks.
+Developers working on online payment transfer app development need to implement encryption, multi-factor authentication, and active monitoring to keep user data safe.

 -